 Helensburgh & Clyde Sea Lochs – Sarah Frood

 Islay, Jura & Colonsay – Rebecca Squires

 Jean Ainsley of Ainsley Smith and Co, 21 Argyll Square, Oban, PA34 4AT, provides accountancy services.

 AITC has a team of freelance development agents who have been working with our members to grow capacity at a local level.
 For contact information for the individual local agents please email firstname.lastname@example.org

-In addition to supporting the industry through our development team this funding allows AITC to undertake strategic marketing with partners and to attend VisitScotland EXPO and other travel trade events, to develop our digital presence and to have a catalyst budget to develop specific product development projects and campaigns.
+In addition to supporting the industry through our development team, our funding has allowed AITC to undertake strategic marketing with partners and to attend VisitScotland’s annual EXPO and other travel trade events.
 We also host an annual tourism summit in the region where we report on our progress and explore next steps with the industry.

 Wild About Argyll 2017